 Residue

-Whats the challenge or opportunity for art during moments of crisis?
+What’s the challenge or opportunity for art during moments of crisis?

 I think art is affected by crisis but art has its own mechanisms to push back or find ways to present itself with new ideas.
 I think art can be much greater and much bigger than any kind of crisis because it takes it inside its own system and somehow makes new propositions and brings to the front new ideas.

 For example, in my own country I see that people are coming closer now because of the crisis.
-The idea of art as a commodity or just as an art object changed a lot because theres no such market anymore in Greece.
+The idea of art as a commodity or just as an art object changed a lot because there’s no such market anymore in Greece.
 People are away from the burden that they have to produce just a marketable object.
 They want much more than that.
 Art became more socially engaged and more critical towards society and that brings artists together by forming new initiatives and alliances, which is fantastic!

 What disciplines or experiences inform your work?
 Obviously economic concerns, but what else informs your production?